 Table 4 reports results for cross-sectional regression (5).
-Panel A uses $C_2$ estimates obtained from regression (2) for 978 stocks, while Panel B uses $C_2$ estimates from regression (3).
+Panel A uses C_2 estimates obtained from regression (2) for 978 stocks, 19 while Panel B uses C_2 estimates from regression (3).
 Notice that all of the coefficients in the individual regressions are significant at the 5% level in Panel A of Table 4.
-The "one share-one vote" variable is inversely related to $C_2$ .
+The "one share-one vote" variable is inversely related to C_2 .
 This implies that the presence of the one share-one vote rule is associated with a lower degree of private information trading.
-As expected, the "oppressed minority mechanism" variable is inversely related to $C_2$ .
+As expected, the "oppressed minority mechanism" variable is inversely related to C_2 .
 The intuition is that the mechanism for protection of oppressed minority interest allows the latter to dispute the decisions of the management or the assembly.
 We also find that a higher percentage of share capital needed to call extraordinary only by a shareholders' vote.
 The variable "Percentage of Share Capital to Call an Extraordinary Shareholders' Meeting" records the percentage of ownership of share capital that entitles a shareholder to call extraordinary shareholders' meeting; it ranges from 1 to 33%.
 The "Concentrated Ownership" variable equals the mean ownership of the three largest investors in each of the 10 larges non-financial domestic firms.
 The "Shares Not Blocked Before Meeting" dummy variable equals one if the company law or the commercial code does not allow firms to require that shareholders deposit their shares prior to a general shareholders' meeting and zero otherwise.
-The "Cumulative Voting/ Proportional Representation" dummy variable equals one if the company law or if the company law or directors (cumulative voting) or if there is a mechanism of proportional representation in the board by which the minority shareholders may appoint a proportional number of directors to the board.
+The "Cumulative Voting/ Proportional Representation" dummy variable equals one if the company law or commercial code allows shareholders to cast all their votes for one candidate standing for election to the board of directors (cumulative voting) or if there is a mechanism of proportional representation in the board by which the minority shareholders may appoint a proportional number of directors to the board.
 The data for the latter is obtained from Table 7 in LaPorta, Lopez-de-Silanes, Shleifer, and Vishny (1998).

-&lt;sup>19 We exclude Russia from this part of the study because we are not aware of such macro-indicators for it.
+19 We exclude Russia from this part of the study because we are not aware of such macro-indicators for it.

-shareholders' meeting is positively related to $C_2$ .
+shareholders' meeting is positively related to C_2 .
 Moreover, higher degree of ownership concentration seems to give rise to more informational trading.
 However, our results on the "preemptive rights to issue" are ambiguous, since the results are not different in the single and joint estimation.

-Next, we discover that the "shares not blocked before meeting" variable is positively related to $C_2$ .
+Next, we discover that the "shares not blocked before meeting" variable is positively related to C_2 .
 One possible explanation here is that, if shares are not blocked before the shareholders' meeting then they can be sold just before the meeting to take advantage of insider information.
 As a result, speculative trading could be high.
-The "cumulative voting/ proportional representation" dummy variable is positively related to $C_2$ .
-Here, most estimates of $a_i$ from the cross-sectional regression (5) do not change their sign irrespective of whether we run the regression individually or jointly.
-All indicators, except for the "preemptive rights to issue", are statistically significant and preserve their signs in the individual regressions in Panel B, where we report regression results using $C_2$ estimates from regression (3).
+The "cumulative voting/proportional representation" dummy variable is positively related to C_2 .
+Here, most estimates of a_i from the cross-sectional regression (5) do not change their sign irrespective of whether we run the regression individually or jointly.
+All indicators, except for the "preemptive rights to issue", are statistically significant and preserve their signs in the individual regressions in Panel B, where we report regression results using C_2 estimates from regression (3).
 The only exception is the "preemptive rights to issue" variable, which becomes insignificant in Panel B.